 Any provider who is existing in another HA and now applies at NH will have their provincially shared information, if current within 1 year, prepopulate their application forms.
 If a practitioner changes any of the provincially shared information on an application, this will update for all HA’s they are affiliated to.
 For example, new certification needs only to be submitted once if current.

 Other examples of documents/information that will be shared is:

 The Rural Locum Program is not part of this Provincial initiative at this time.
 Their current application requirements will remain the same.

 Referral processes are not part of this Provincial initiative.
 The iDirectory module will provide a list of practitioners and their contact information throughout Northern Health and may assist in locating other specialists for referral purposes.

-BC Health Authorities are working collaboratively to implement a new practitioner credentialing and privileging online system, a centralized source of information, called CACTUS.
-The (C&P) project is one of several initiatives underway across the province to address the recommendations of the 2011 Cochrane Report.
+BC Health Authorities have worked collaboratively to implement a new practitioner credentialing and privileging online system, a centralized source of information, called CACTUS.
+The (C&P) project is one of several initiatives implemented based on the recommendations of the 2011 Cochrane Report.

-The CACTUS system will standardize credentialing and privileging processes across all BC Health Authorities for physicians, dentists, midwives and nurse practitioners.
+The CACTUS system will standardize credentialing and privileging processes across all BC Health Authorities for physicians, dentists, and midwives.

 For more information on the C&P project, please visit the resource center on the British Columbia Medical Quality Initiative website